contagon/handbook/handbook/11-young-women.md

 Class presidents serve on the ward youth council (see [11.3.4.4](11-young-women.md#11344-ward-youth-council)).
 Class presidencies also have the following responsibilities:

-* Lead the class’s efforts to participate in the work of salvation and exaltation (see [chapter 1](1-work-of-salvation-and-exaltation.md)).
+* Lead the class’s efforts to participate in God’s work of salvation and exaltation (see [chapter 1](1-work-of-salvation-and-exaltation.md)).
 * Get to know and serve each young woman, including those who do not attend class meetings.
 Be aware of their needs and circumstances.
 * Participate in ward efforts to share the gospel and strengthen new and returning members.
 A presidency member of the oldest Young Women class attends coordination meetings (see [23.5.7](23.md#2357-coordination-meetings)).
 * Participate in ward temple and family history efforts.
 A presidency member of the oldest Young Women class attends coordination meetings (see [25.2.7](25-temple-and-family-history-work.md#2527-ward-temple-and-family-history-coordination-meetings)).